 Artificial intelligence – also known as AI – is no longer the stuff of sci-fi fantasies.
-With 15% of enterprises using AI in 2018, and 31% saying it will be part of the business plans in 2019, it’s clear that the rise of technology in the workplace is unlikely to slow any time soon.
+With 15% of enterprises using AI in 2018 and as of 2019 31% said it will be part of business plans, it’s clear that the rise of technology in the workplace is unlikely to slow any time soon.
 AI is already shaking up sales teams and influencing customer decisions, but how might it influence how the marketing function operates?
 Find out how AI is redefining the modern marketing campaign.

 Content and messaging

 Once AI has helped to determine exactly who an audience is and how they behave, it can then be used to create super-personalised messaging tailored to those behaviours.
 We know that a customer-centric approach is vital for successful marketing campaigns, and indeed overall business strategies, and personalisation is key to this as customers become more fickle and there’s more choice than ever when it comes to making purchasing decisions.
 Mass-marketing on social media platforms will die out as increasingly targeted strategies are made possible through AI.
 As companies identify consumer preferences and journeys, they can then align this with microcontent that can be targeted by location, region, behaviour, interests and channels.
 The result is a unique, personalised content strategy that treats every customer as an individual.